A Time Clock That Works in the Bay

-- ✔OnTheClock is the best overall pick for auto repair shops: it captures real clock hours, calculates overtime automatically, and exports to payroll, starting at $5/month base plus $4 per employee.
+- ✔OnTheClock is the best overall option for auto repair shops: It captures real clock hours, automatically calculates overtime, and exports to payroll, starting at $5/month base plus $4 per employee.

 - ✔The best time clock tracks real hours, not just flagged hours.
 You pay techs on book time, but the law cares about actual hours worked.